Tiago-Minuzzi/HamleTE/README.md

 ## Questions, issues and requests <a name="issues"></a>

 If you have any questions about the usage, issues found during usage or feature requests, please, feel free to open an issue on the [issues section](https://github.com/Tiago-Minuzzi/HamleTE/issues) of HameleTE's github page.

+## Updates <a name="updates"></a>

+If you don't have the latest features, run the following command from the command-line inside HamleTE's folder on your machine:

+`git pull`

 ---